rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 After chrominance of low resolution images, he used bilinear interpolation for upsampling instead of learned upsampling.

 The refinement network is trained on a 28x28 downsampling of the ground truth chroma images.
-The reason we do not train it end-to-end with the PixelCNN is the following: the PixelCNN can generate multiple samples, all of which might be quite far from the true chroma image; if we forced the refinement network to map these to the true RGB image, it might learn to ignore these “irrelevant” color “hints”, and just use the input grayscale image.
-By contrast, when we train using the true low-resolution chroma images, we force the refinement network to focus its efforts on learning how to combine these “hints” with the edge boundaries which are encoded in the grayscale image.
+The reason he did not train it end-to-end with the PixelCNN is the following: the PixelCNN can generate multiple samples, all of which might be quite far from the true chroma image; if he forced the refinement network to map these to the true RGB image, it might learn to ignore these “irrelevant” color “hints”, and just use the input grayscale image.
+By contrast, when he trained using the true low-resolution chroma images, he forced the refinement network to focus its efforts on learning how to combine these “hints” with the edge boundaries which are encoded in the grayscale image.

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200524102310.png)